futurumclix/futurumclix/README.md

 Release packages of FuturumClix comes with CakePHP 2 bundled.
 For additional information check the documentation included in release package.

+If you want to install [HighCharts](https://www.highcharts.com/) all you need to do is copy *highcharts.js* file to *app/webroot/js/charts/* directory.

 ## Troubleshooting
 In case of any problems with the script, we recommend to activate the debug mode, which provides a full reporting of errors.
 To activate the debug mode, find